Skip to content

 • Release with conditions: Passport surrender, periodic court appearances, or travel restrictions.

-• Pre-trial detention (prisión provisional): Reserved for serious crimes (murder, major drug trafficking, violent offenses) where flight risk is high.
+• Pre-trial detention (prisión provisional): Reserved for serious crimes (murder, major drug trafficking, violent offences) where flight risk is high.

 Arrested in Spain?
 Get Help Now

-Our English-speaking criminal defense lawyers provide emergency assistance across Spain.
-We attend police stations and courts, Barcelona, Valencia, Málaga, and the Costa del Sol.
+Our English-speaking criminal defence lawyers provide emergency assistance across Spain.
+We attend police stations and courts in Madrid, Valencia, Málaga, and the Costa del Sol.

 📞 Emergency: +34 91 078 65 74